BioDecodingLab/DenseTissueAnalysis/README.md

 ## 3D reconstruction and Idealized tissue generation
 To generate idealized tissue, a triangle mesh of the segmented structures is first required.

-For this purpose we used the software MotionTracking (http://motiontracking.mpi-cbg.de) as follows:
+For this purpose we used the software MotionTracking (http://motiontracking.mpi-cbg.de).

+These steps are intended for a five chanel image (Cell border, bile canaliculi, sinusoids nuclei and cell border + nuclei) If you haec fewer channels, duplicate the image in Fiji and create a composite image:

+      Image > Duplicate
+      Image > Color > Merge Channels

+1- Create MotionTracking (MT) project

+     First, connect Fiji to MotionTracking.
+See the instructions in "Fiji_Connection_readme.txt".

+      Once Fiji is connected create a MT project:

+            Open MT > Files > Import > Import Microscope Images > Bioformats/ImageJ > Select the segmentation image

+      Check whether the image is flipped, if this is the case:

+            Edit > Image Rearangement > Flip Y-axis
+            If this does not work, Options > Clear File Cache and repeat the previous step (Flip Y-axis)

-1- Triangle mesh and central lines generation
+2- Triangle mesh and central lines generation

       Bile canaliculi:
       In MT use the script bc.p3a.
 This script generates the triangle mesh and central lines for thin tubular networks such as bile canaliculi.